ducktyper/countdown/README.md

 As a developer, remove store.rb and recreate it to pass store_test.rb

-As a passinated person, remove store_test.rb and store.rb and create them using TDD
+As a passinate person, remove store_test.rb and store.rb and create them using TDD

 #### Requirements